bmen25124/SillyTavern-WTracker/readme.md

 > What is the difference compared to [famous tracker](https://github.com/kaldigo/SillyTavern-Tracker)?

 Most importantly, it works.
-This is minimalistic version of the original tracker.
+This is a minimalistic version of the original tracker.
 - No annoying connection profile switch.
+(This is the reason why I created this extension in the first place.)
 - No "Prompt Maker" option.
-Because json schema is easy enough to edit.
+Because JSON schema is easy enough to edit.
 - No "Generation Target" option.
 (Could be added in the future)
 - No "Generation Mode" option.
-Since this extension doesn't summarizing the chat, no need it.
-(I'm not planning to add summarize feature.)
+Since this extension doesn't summarize the chat, no need for it.
+(I'm not planning to add a summarize feature.)
-- There are some templates in original, I don't need them since I don't have those features.
+- There are some templates in the original, but I don't need them since I don't have those features.